galaxyproject/training-material/topics/training/tutorials/create-new-tutorial/tutorial.md

 >
 > 2. Run a local Jekyll server: `make serve`
 > 3. Visualize at [http://localhost:4000/](http://localhost:4000/)
-> 4. Check if the tutorial was correctly added
+> 4. Check if the tutorial was correctly added at [http://localhost:4000/topics/sequence-analysis/similarity-search](http://localhost:4000/topics/sequence-analysis/similarity-search)
 {: .hands_on}

-# Filling the tutorial
+# Filling the tutorial content

 ## Finding a good toy dataset